 Soon after I made the decision to quit, a new wave of uncertainty hit me.
 I am a goal and plan orientated person, I thrive in those settings.
 When I realized that I had nothing planned is when the panic started to set in.
 On a whim, I decided to apply for a business apprenticeship program called Praxis.
-I didn’t know much about, it other than the little that my mom had told me about at the beginning of the spring semester.
+I didn’t know much about it other than the little my mom told me about at the beginning of the spring semester.
 Out of sheer luck, I got in.

 I am now starting that journey here, with this, and many more projects ahead of me.
 I’m thrilled to get started on a new adventure and push myself to do things that a year ago I would’ve been terrified of.

 Being seventeen and in this position is a rather strange mix of both excitement and pure fear,.
 But I’m ready to tackle everything that life is about to throw at me.